-We believe that, to be effective, probiotic supplementation should deliver a variety of strains to properly counter these indiscriminate effects.
-Each strain performs a different function within the intestinal tract and offers a different set of benefits to the individual.
-We have developed each formula with this in mind.
+We believe that, probiotic supplementation should deliver a variety of strains because bacterial diversity is key when it comes to gut health.
+Each strain performs a different function within the intestinal tract and offers a different set of benefits to the individual—we have developed each formula with this in mind.

-We find that there is a tremendous amount of misinformation and lack of information when it comes to probiotic supplementation and we hope this insight is of value as you navigate your way on your journey toward health.
-At Hyperbiotics, we do the research and we use the most advanced technologies available to develop superior and effective formulas, simply because we want to take them ourselves!
-And we are happy to share them with you.
+There is a tremendous amount of misinformation and lack of information when it comes to probiotic supplementation, and we hope this gives you valuable insight as you navigate your way on your journey toward health.
+At Hyperbiotics, we use the most advanced research and technologies available to develop premium formulas, simply because we want to take them ourselves...and we're honored to share them with you!

 1. Langdon, A., Crook, N., & Dantas, G. (2016).
 The effects of antibiotics on the microbiome throughout development and alternative approaches for therapeutic modulation.
 Genome Medicine,8(1). doi:10.1186/s13073-016-0294-z

 2. David, L. A., Maurice, C. F., Carmody, R. N., Gootenberg, D. B., Button, J. E., Wolfe, B. E., . . .
 Turnbaugh, P. J. (2013).
 Diet rapidly and reproducibly alters the human gut microbiome.
 Nature, 505(7484), 559-563.